 The University of Southern California is one of the world’s leading private research universities.
 An anchor institution in Los Angeles, a global center for arts, technology, and international business, USC’s diverse curricular offerings provide extensive opportunities for interdisciplinary study and collaboration with leading researchers in highly advanced learning environments.
 With a strong tradition of integrating liberal and professional education, USC fosters a vibrant culture of public service and encourages students to cross academic as well as geographic boundaries in their pursuit of knowledge.
 For more information, visit www.usc.edu.

-The USC Libraries comprise Doheny Memorial Library and many specialized libraries, including the Health Sciences Libraries, with an operating budget of approximately $41 million.
+The USC Libraries, with an operating budget of approximately $42 million, comprise Doheny Memorial Library and many specialized libraries, including the Health Sciences Libraries.
 Among our libraries’ collecting strengths are the areas of our Collections Convergence Initiative: the Holocaust and genocide and exile studies; the history of Los Angeles and Southern California; LGBTQ history and culture, particularly relating to West Coast activities and activism; East Asian languages and cultures and Asian American history in the United States; and cinema, music, and the production of popular cultures.
 Library faculty and staff throughout the organization—committed to core values of inquiry, ingenuity, integrity, and inclusiveness—work to advance consequential engagement with our academic and arts communities.
 For more information on how our libraries support critical, creative, and ethical habits of mind at USC, visit libraries.usc.edu.

 RESPONSIBILITIES AND DUTIES

-- Lead a team of science and engineering librarians and staff in establishing fiscal, resource, and programmatic priorities for reference, instruction, outreach, and collection development
+- Lead a team of science and engineering librarians and staff in the S&E Library in establishing fiscal, resource, and programmatic priorities for reference, instruction, outreach, and collection development

-- Provide leadership to develop innovative programs and services around current trends for open access, research impact, digital scholarship, and science data management and curation
+- Provide leadership to develop innovative library programs and services around current trends in STEM research and teaching

-- Maintain a culture of mutual respect, collaborative teamwork, and a high standard of excellence
+- Maintain a culture of inclusivity, mutual respect and collaborative teamwork

-- Provide in-person, virtual reference, and research consultation services
+- Provide in-person and virtual reference, and research consultation services

-- Stay up-to-date on relevant library and scholarly information trends and practices and be able to apply this knowledge to have a significant, positive impact on the S&E Library and the advancement of the USC Libraries’ strategic plan and the University’s strategic vision.
+- Stay up-to-date on relevant library and scholarly information trends and practices and be able to apply this knowledge to have a significant, positive impact on the S&E Library and the advancement of the strategic plans of USC Libraries and the University.

 EXPERIENCE AND QUALIFICATIONS